-As growth skyrocketed, Facebook built on its stranglehold of the college market (over 85 percent of four-year college students are Facebook members), opening up first to high schoolers, then to everyone.
+As growth skyrocketed, Facebook built on its stranglehold of the college market, opening up first to high schoolers, then to everyone.
 Web hipsters started selling shirts emblazoned with "I Facebooked your Mom!"
 Even Microsoft wanted some of Facebook's magic.
 In 2006, the firm temporarily locked up the right to broker all banner ad sales that run on the U.S. version of Facebook, guaranteeing Zuckerberg's firm \$100 million a year through 2011.
 In 2007, Microsoft came back, buying 1.6 percent of the firm for \$240 million.
 While Microsoft had cut deals to run banner ads worldwide, Facebook dropped banner ads for poor performance in early 2010; see C. McCarthy, "More Social, Please: Facebook Nixes Banner Ads," CNET, February 5, 2010.
 The investment was a shocker.
-Do the math and a 1.6 percent stake for \$240 million values Facebook at \$15 billion (more on that later).
-That meant that a firm that at the time had only five hundred employees, \$150 million in revenues, and was helmed by a twenty-three-year-old college dropout in his first "real job," was more valuable than General Motors.
-Rupert Murdoch, whose News Corporation owned rival MySpace, engaged in a little trash talk, referring to Facebook as "the flavor of the month."
-B. Morrissey, "Murdoch: Facebook Is 'Flavor of the Month," Media Week, June 20, 2008.
+A firm that at the time had only five hundred employees, \$150 million in revenues, and was helmed by a twenty-three-year-old college dropout in his first "real job" was valued at \$15 billion-making it more valuable than General Motors.
+It wasn't a bad bet on Microsoft's part-the investment increased in value nearly sevenfold in five years.